 Electromagnetic interference (EMI) is a potential problem for the circuit designer.
 Switching regulators can cause EMI in many products.
-Linear Technology has developed new techniques like spread-spectrum modulation, phase-locked synchronization and Adaptive Power™ mode that can reduce the amount of unwanted interference.
+Analog Devices has developed new techniques like spread-spectrum modulation, phase-locked synchronization and Adaptive Power™ mode that can reduce the amount of unwanted interference.

 New IC Solves Old Problems

 The LTC1436-PLL is a constant-frequency, current mode, synchronous step-down switching regulator that controls external N-channel MOSFETs for very efficient power conversion.
 It also features Adaptive Power mode, which provides constant frequency switching with good efficiency at light load currents.
 Figure 1a shows the audio frequencies generated by the 5V output of the circuit in Figure 2, while supplying 3mA of load current (0.1% of full load) using a cycle-skipping mode of operation.
 This mode may cause many cycles to be skipped between bursts of energy to the output capacitor.
 These energy bursts intrude into the audio band at sufficiently low output currents.
 Figure 1b shows that audio frequency noise is completely eliminated by the Adaptive Power mode under the same conditions.